 Each Scene variation gives a little better bang for the buck than the most comparably-priced Roll.

 - At each level, the Scene’s rear derailleur is one step up (Tourney vs. Altus; Altus vs. Alivio)

 * To be frank, I’ve never been impressed by Tektro mechanical discs.
 They require more adjustment and wear-in before they’ll stop as effectively as good v-brakes.
-The difference is that they’ll stop just as well in the rain, whereas v-brakes suffer a bit.
-Read this guide to brakes to learn more.
+The difference is that they’ll stop just as well in the rain, whereas V-brakes suffer a bit.

 It makes senes to compare the Roll vs. Scene 1, Roll Sport vs. Scene 2, and Roll Elite vs. Scene 1

 The Scene IGH N8 is a slightly different matter, speaking of which…

 Remember, these are based on MSRPs.
 You might find better prices on sale or secondhand bikes, which changes the equation.

 (Timing is everything, so read this guide to when to buy before you pull out the credit card.)